Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack

 \subsubsection{\textbf{Adaptive THE (ATHE)}}

 The ATHE mechanism extends the THE protocol.
-Unlike THE~\cite{tianhao2017}, which only aims to minimize the MSE in Equation~\eqref{eq:var_the}, ATHE jointly optimizes both MSE and ASR by adapting the threshold parameter \(\theta\).
-More formally, the optimization problem for ATHE is defined as:
+Unlike THE~\cite{tianhao2017}, which only aims to minimize the MSE in Eq.~\eqref{eq:var_the}, ATHE jointly optimizes both MSE and ASR by adapting the threshold parameter \(\theta\).
+Formally, the optimization problem for ATHE is defined as: